kcm2/ab/references/angelbeatshd.rst

 .. [#wis-1] To still account for the "weird" behaviour with the NPCs that Yuri talks about, this could be that Yuri might have already been shunned because of frequent outbursts over the them being npcs by the time Hinata has shown up.
 At this moment, it doesn't look like Yuri is friends with anyone either.
 .. [#wis-2] This means in my idea, I would need to show this, and extend this arch before HD.
 Unless this is covered later on in the manga, if Yuri goes over how/when she appeared.
 .. [#wis-3] This supports my idea that Kanade erased her own memory can't can't remember anything about Chiyo.
+.. [#wis-4] This supports that the SSS are the "social outcasts" and why no other students really interact with them.
+This scene has basiclly shown Yuri to be deranged, thinking that Kanade "isn't human" and "an angel sent from God".